 Rules presented, including closed captions, were as per IDEO’s Method Kit.
 Following those generally means there is some sense in the brainstorming session, and it’s not just a 10-minute slot of spewing any ideas in the name of “creativity.”

 Now, in 2018, I must admit that I’ve had a fair share of (unsuccessful) brainstorming sessions myself that made me quite an advocate against them.
-If you are curious as to why I now think that brainstorming is not the greatest, click here to find out.
+If you are curious as to why I now think that brainstorming is not the greatest, just click here.
 However, remember that to break the rules, you need to know the rules!